Introduction to Postcolonialism

 8) What examples from recent media products challenge the idea of racial hierarchies?

-article suggests that modern media increasingly challenges racial hierarchies by placing minority characters in positions of power and authority.
-For example, the Brooklyn Nine-Nine episode “Moo Moo” explores racial profiling within policing, directly confronting systemic racism.
-Additionally, characters like Nick Fury in Marvel films present Black individuals in leadership roles without focusing on stereotypes, promoting equality.
-These representations disrupt traditional hierarchies by normalising diversity and challenging the idea that power is linked to race.
+It Challenges racial hierarchies by placing minority characters in positions of power and authority. like Nick Fury in Marvel films present Black individuals in leadership roles without focusing on stereotypes, promoting equality.

 Comments